shorebirdtech/docs/docs/guides/release/ios.md

 1. An app in [App Store Connect](https://appstoreconnect.apple.com/).
 See the [official documentation](https://developer.apple.com/help/app-store-connect/create-an-app-record/add-a-new-app) for more information about how to create one.
 1. An iOS Distribution certificate.
 You can create one at [https://developer.apple.com/account/resources/certificates/add](https://developer.apple.com/account/resources/certificates/add).
 1. An iOS App Store provisioning profile.
 See the [official documentation](https://developer.apple.com/help/account/manage-provisioning-profiles/create-an-app-store-provisioning-profile) for instructions on how to create one.
-1. The [Transporter app](https://apps.apple.com/us/app/transporter/id1450874784).
-We will be using this to upload our app to the App Store.

 ### Specify a development team in Xcode